HologramPeter/DAQ-Technical-Assessment/cloud/proposal/proposal.md

   - **Secure** AWS IoT certificates ensures only authenicated devices can send/receive data.
   - **Low Cost** On top of MQTT having a lower data transfer cost.
 The employment of AWS Lambda also alleviate the cost of setting up additional EC2 instance servers for data processing.
   - **OTA update** OTA firmware updates can also be done by MQTT after establishing some protocols.
 Firmware files can be uploaded to S3 bucket either by developers through API gateways then initiated manually/automatically by publishing to corresponding MQTT topic(s).
+  - **OTA update(extra)** For better control of firmware versions, may employ ECS instances for users to issue commands though web/mobile applications.
+This can be deployed though docker images to different availability zones as per the original diagram.

 ## Services Included
 - **IoT Core**